Master of Science in Speech-Language Pathology

-The Master of Science Degree in Speech-Language Pathology at Idaho State University is the only ASHA-accredited speech language pathology program in Idaho.
+The Master of Science Degree in Speech-Language Pathology at Idaho State University is the only ASHA-accredited Speech-Language Pathology program in Idaho.
 Dedicated to enriching the lives of those with communication needs, the program has a strong evidence-based practice clinical focus that provides graduating students with the tools to work in educational, medical, or other clinical settings with children and/or adults with communicative needs.
-We offer a 24-month full-time campus program, offered on both of our traditional campuses - Pocatello and Meridian, or a 36-month part-time online program.
+We offer a 24-month full-time campus program, offered on both of our traditional campuses - Pocatello or Meridian, or a 36-month part-time Online program.
+A student needs to have completed a Bachelor Degree (B.S./B.A.) in Communication Sciences and Disorders, or equivalent, in order to apply to our graduate program.
 We take pride in high standards for both faculty and students; strong clinical education makes our program one of the best!

-Note: Beginning with the 2017/2018 application cycle, if you are offered a seat in our Master of Science in Speech-Language Pathology program, a $200 deposit will be required to hold that seat.
+Important Note: If you are offered a seat in our Master of Science in Speech-Language Pathology program, a $200 deposit will be required to hold that seat.
 The deposit will be credited towards your tuition for fall semester.
 Classes begin approximately the third full week in August.
 For more detailed information, please see Frequently Asked Questions.

 CSD Graduate Manual (pdf)